Mastermindzh/docker-templates/node_private_git/README.md

 # node_private_git
-Container which runs `npm install` followed by `npm start` and accepts ssh keys case of private repos.
+Container which runs `npm install` followed by `npm start` and accepts ssh keys (which enables the use of private repos)

 # SECURITY NOTICE
 >DO NOT PUSH TO DOCKERHUB!